A Bird’s Eye View of Israel

 Israel may not be the land of skyscrapers like some other countries but it does have a number of places where you can get a great view of the famous skylines and natural wonders.
 Here is a list of some of the best places in Israel to get a bird’s eye view.
 The list goes from northern Israel to Eilat in the south.

 Perched 300 meters above the Ramon Crater this center provides not only an amazing view across the crater and Negev Desert but also informative audio-visual presentations and models of the local geography.
-There is a rooftop observatory where you can look down onto the dramatic desert landscape.
+There is a rooftop observatory where you can look down onto the dramatic desert landscape of Mitzpe Ramon.

 7. Underwater Observation Tower, EilatOn a visit to the marine park where there are aquariums, 3D films, and many marine-related attractions you can also enjoy a view across the Eilat coastline.
 A distinctive white tower is located at the end of a walkway that juts out into the Red Sea.
 You can walk up a spiral staircase to the windy top of the tower and look out across Eilat.
 You can also descend beneath sea level and visit the underwater observation deck!